401K Bonus Details

 Robinhood

-The standard program currently offers a 1% match on IRA transfers and old 401(k) rollovers into self-directed IRAs.
+The standard program currently gives a 1% match on IRA transfers and old 401(k) rollovers into self-directed IRAs.
 Robinhood Gold members can earn a 3% match on eligible annual contributions, but only a 1% match on IRA transfers and old 401(k) rollovers.

 Reasons to Choose Robinhood